maab-osman/information-security-course/h1-should-tero-wear-a-helmet.md

 ### (3) What Are We Going to Do About It?
-- Mitigation strategies:
+- Mitigation strategies and META :
-  - Reduce attack surface
-  - Limit entry points
+  - implement MFA AND login alerts to avoid account takeovers: Mitigate
+  - Input validation and model monitoring to avoid chatbot manipulation: Mitigate
+  - Encryption and access control to control data breaches: Mitigate
+  - Use Stripe/PayPal (third-party services) to combat fraud: Transfer
+  - Role-based access to eliminate insider misuse: Mitigate

 - META: Mitigate, Eliminate, Transfer, Accept
 - Prioritization of actions:

 ### (4) Did We Do a Good Enough Job?
-- Audit / pentest plans
-- Continuous evaluation / threat modeling
+- Continuous evaluation:
+    - Security audits
+    - Penetration tests
+    - Threat modelling
+    - Monitoring
-- Process improvement notes
+- Process improvement notes:
+    - Security is ongoing.
+    - Threat model evolves with new features, threat intelligence, and customer feedback.

 ---